-Is A Manny Pacquiao Vs. Floyd Mayweather Jr. Rematch On The Way?
+Is A Manny Pacquiao Vs Floyd Mayweather, Jr Rematch On The Way?
 Pac-Man’s Win Sparks Speculation

 — Sports Illustrated (@SInow) January 17, 2019

-Floyd Mayweather Jr. has said repeatedly that he has no plans to return to the boxing ring, though he had repeated this in a previous retirement as well.
-Mayweather is still finding ways to get a big payday even after retiring, raking in $9 million for an exhibition bout against Japanese kickboxing star Tenshin Nasukawa, a win so brutal that it left his opponent in tears afterward.
+Floyd Mayweather, Jr. has said repeatedly that he has no plans to return to the boxing ring, though he had repeated this in a previous retirement as well.
+Mayweather is still finding ways to get a big payday, even after retiring, raking in $9 million for an exhibition bout against Japanese kickboxing star Tenshin Nasukawa, a win so brutal that it left his opponent in tears afterward.

 Manny Pacquiao meanwhile has seen a resurgence to his career after many wrote him off following a controversial decision loss to Joe Horn.
 Since that loss, Pacquiao has consecutive wins over Lucas Matthysse and now Adrien Broner.

-While there are not yet any details about a potential rematch between Manny Pacquiao and Floyd Mayweather Jr., it is likely that the fight would bring in an enormous sum.
+While there are not yet any details about a potential rematch between Manny Pacquiao and Floyd Mayweather, Jr., it is likely that the fight would bring in an enormous sum.
 Their first fight generated more than $500 million in revenue, Business Insider reported, and left Mayweather with a cut of $220 million.